 Schumacher was a German economist who left the growing Nazi regime in his home country to live and work in England.
 As he developed connections to Oxford and England’s preeminent economist, John Maynard Keynes, Schumacher became well-established in post-war nation-state development.1

 Schumacher believed some element connected us to our humanity and to one another.
-Consideration of this element was “one of the subtlest, most important and rewarding things in life.”
+Seeking and considering this element was “one of the subtlest, most important and rewarding things in life.”

-That A Guide for the Perplexed, what “life has been leading up to,” came from a man who was the head of the British Coal Board for twenty years speaks to the holistic nature of his thinking.
-Schumacher sought to expand our consciousness to what we were beyond materiality:
+That A Guide For the Perplexed, what “life has been leading up to,” came from a man who was the head of the British Coal Board for twenty years speaks to the holistic nature of his thinking.
+Schumacher sought to expand our consciousness to what we are beyond materiality:

 Our initial review of the four great Levels of Being can be summed up as follows.

 ‘Man’ can be written m + x + y + z